Consensys/doctools.template-site/docs/create/advanced/create-site-template.md

     - `PREBUILD_INDEX=true|false` - Remove or set to `false` to prevent the search index to be generated at each build and speed up the build.
       The default is `true` as it's useful for production.
-    - `VERSION=string` - Set to a specific number to simulate a version locally.
+    - `PORT=number` - Set to a specific port number. useful if running more than one local preview at the same time.
-      This value is otherwise initialized by CI.

 ## Preview the template

 1. To preview the documentation site template locally, go to your site directory and run:

     ```bash
-    docker compose -f docker-compose.dev.yml --env-file ./.env.dev up
+    docker compose -f docker-compose.dev.yml up
     ```

-    You can see the preview at `http://0.0.0.0:8000`.
+    You can see the preview at `http://0.0.0.0:8000` by default.

 1. If you keep the Docker compose service running, the site preview automatically reloads and displays most changes.

-    If you make changes to `.env.dev` or assets outside of the `docs` folder, the system doesn't reload automatically and you must restart Docker compose to view the changes:
+    If you make changes to environment variables in `docker-compose.dev.yml`, the system doesn't reload automatically and you must restart Docker compose to view the changes:

     ```bash
-    docker compose restart mkdocs
+    docker compose -f docker-compose.dev.yml restart
     ```

 1. To stop the service, press ++ctrl+c++.
     Remove containers by running:

     ```bash
-    docker compose down mkdocs
+    docker compose -f docker-compose.dev.yml down
     ```

 [Doctools action builder]: https://github.com/ConsenSys/doctools.action-builder